TheLartians/BitLens/README.md

 )
 ```

-Alternatively use git submodules, install the library, or simply copy the header into your project.
+Alternatively use git submodules, install globally, or simply download and copy the [header](include/bit_view.h) into your project.